 Is it an HSA or FSA card?

 You can definitely process FSA (flexible spending account) and HSA (health savings account) cards in SimplePractice.
 HSA and FSA cards require that your business have a special classification (called an MCC or Merchant Category Code) set so that the card companies know that your products and services are directly related to a client’s medical needs.
-SimplePractice accounts set up through Stripe are automatically assigned an HSA/FSA eligible MCC.
+SimplePractice accounts that are set up through Stripe are automatically assigned an HSA/FSA eligible MCC.

 Bear in mind, just because an account is enabled to accept HSA or FSA payments, doesn’t guarantee a card won’t still be declined.
 Card issuers are still at liberty to authorize or decline any payment as they would with any other type of credit card.